-Summer is here and that means that F-1 international students across the United States are having their summer break either in their home country or in the US.
-When dealing with questions regarding F-1 Students summer break, it is important to understand the need to fulfill the steps necessary to maintain their F-1 status during their summer vacation.
+Summer is here and that means that F-1 international students across the United States are having their summer break either in their home country or in the U.S. When dealing with questions regarding F-1 Students summer break, it is important to understand the need to fulfill the steps necessary to maintain your status or your F-1 non-immigrant visa status during your summer vacation.

-As an F-1 status holder, international students must check with their Designated School Official (DSO) before taking an annual vacation outside the United States.
+As an F-1 status holder or international student in the U.S. must check with their Designated School Official (DSO) before taking an annual vacation outside the United States.
 F-1 students are usually eligible for a summer vacation if:

-- They have completed at least one (1) academic year of their program in the United States.
+- they have completed at least one academic year of their program in the United States.

 - a vacation is taken outside the United States, F-1 visa holders will return to the U.S. within 5 months.